Professors: Lori Nessel and Farrin Anello

 Students will work in teams under the supervision of Professors Nessel and Anello in all phases of representation from initial client interviews through court hearings.
 Students interview and counsel clients; work with interpreters; interview witnesses; conduct factual investigations; prepare petitions, affidavits, legal briefs and policy reports; engage in legal research and analysis; prepare clients and witnesses for interviews and court hearings; and litigate cases in court.
 Students may also be engaged in community outreach, such as trainings for immigrant workers, and in human rights fact-finding and reporting.
 Students should expect to devote at least fifteen hours a week to their clinical work, including six hours of scheduled office time for case reviews and client meetings and should expect occasions such as trials and filing deadlines where considerably more hours may be required.
 Students must have flexibility in their schedules to accommodate the demands of an active litigation practice.

 The clinical experience also includes a one credit seminar that meets once a week for two hours and covers substantive areas of immigration, asylum, refugee, international human rights and labor law, and offers an opportunity for group discussion of ethical and strategic issues that arise in each case.

 CRITERIA FOR ADMISSION

 In addition to the general clinic pre-requisites, consideration will also be given to the student's prior experience, interest in the subject area, commitment to public interest law and proficiency in a language commonly spoken by the client population.
-Students are encouraged to also take an Immigration Law or International Human Rights course.
+Students are encouraged to take an Immigration Law or International Human Rights course as well.